-tive resistance, inductance, conductance, and capacity, respectively, per unit length of circuit.
-The unit of length of the circuit may be chosen as is convenient, thus: the centimeter in the high-frequency oscillation over the multigap lightning arrester circuit, or a mile or kilometer in a long-distance transmission circuit or high-potential cable, or the distance of the velocity of light, 300,000 km., as most convenient in studying the laws of electric waves, etc.
+In the case of a circuit with distributed resistance, inductance, conductance, and capacity, as r, L, g, C, are denoted the effective resistance, inductance, conductance, and capacity, respectively, per unit length of circuit.
+The unit of length of the circuit may be chosen as is convenient, thus: a couple of centimeters in the high-frequency oscillation over the multigap lightning arrester circuit, or a mile in a long-distance transmission circuit or high-potential cable.